Jailed former mayor ends hunger strike in Venezuela

 Hours afterwards, Venezuelan government ombudsman Tarek William Saab announced on Twitter that Ceballos was being transferred to a new place of detention in Caracas.

-Fellow jailed hardline opposition leader Leopoldo Lopez started a partial hunger strike 18 days ago.
-It was not immediately clear if he too would resume eating.
+Fellow jailed hardline opposition leader Leopoldo Lopez will continue his partial hunger strike which began 18 days ago, according to a tweet from the national coordinator of Lopez's political party.

 President Nicolas Maduro says the pair are responsible for more than 40 deaths during last year's massive anti-government demonstrations and that he has no plans to order their release.